 I have worked as a counsellor at a women’s health collective, for a postnatal distress service, for an NHS mental and emotional wellbeing platform, for an NGO which provides counselling for children, young people, adults and families in the Wellington region, and am also an ACC and EAP provider.

-Counselling and psychotherapy approaches that inform my practice include:
+Therapy approaches that inform my practice include:

 EMDR – (Eye Movement Desensitisation and Reprocessing), a structured psychotherapy approach for treating trauma.
 You can read more about EMDR here.

-Narrative Therapy, Acceptance and Commitment Therapy (ACT) and Cognitive Behavioural Therapy (CBT) are other modalities that inform my approach.
+Transactional Analysis (TA), Acceptance and Commitment Therapy (ACT) and Cognitive Behavioural Therapy (CBT) are other modalities that inform my approach.

 I am committed to growing and evolving my knowledge and skills to keep up with developments in the field by attending professional development events and workshops.